If you are a recruitment agency or a client of one, and you’re in dispute over fees, we’re the people to talk to.

 Contingency Fee Agreement

-If you are a recruitment agency pursuing a fee debt, we may be able to offer you our ‘no win, no fee’ Contingency Fee Agreement.
+If you are a recruitment agency pursuing a fee debt, we may be able to offer you our ‘no win, no fee’ Contingency Fee Agreement to cover our further work for you beyond the Initial Assessment.
 We will need to have assessed your case before we can decide whether we are able to offer you this option (which will normally be done during our Initial Assessment).

 Under our Contingency Fee Agreement you pay us nothing at all unless we help you recover all or some of the outstanding fee from your client, and then our fee is then 20% of whatever amount you recover from that client, subject to a minimum fee to us of £1,500 + VAT.
 (Please note that, given this minimum fee, it makes sense for you to choose the Contingency Fee Agreement option – where we can offer it – only if you are pursuing payment of a fee that is £8,000 + VAT or above.)